maotig/fresh-tomaotes/README.md

 **Movie Trailer website**

-This is project 1 of udacity's full stack developer nanodegree program
+This is project 1 of Udacity's full stack developer nano-degree program

 The starting point for the generation code is here:
 [fresh-tomatoes](https://github.com/adarsh0806/ud036_StarterCode)